-John M. Berry (inc.) 172,199
+John M. Berry (inc) 172,199

-Austin H. Young 190
+Austin H. Young

-John B. Berry 66
+John B. Berry

-Write-in 104
+Write-in

-John Berry did not complete his term.
+John M. Berry did not complete his term.
 He died in office on November 8, 1887, at age 61.
-He was succeeded by Loren Warren Collins.
+He was succeeded by Loren Warren Collins, who had served as judge in the Seventh Judicial District since 1883.

-The records are unclear whether both John Berry and Austin Young (1830-1905), a Hennepin County District Court judge, were listed on the ballot, or whether Berry was the only candidate listed and Young received 190 write-in votes.
+The records are unclear whether both John Berry and Austin Young (1830-1905), a Hennepin County District Court judge, were listed on the ballot, or whether Berry was the only candidate listed and Young received 190 writein votes.
 The latter is the most probable.